License GuideSOC 21-1013

 Read more

-Practicing as a marriage and family therapist without a valid license violates state law across the country.
-Unlicensed practitioners face civil fines and must repay any income earned from providing therapy services.
-States may impose criminal penalties for repeat violations, though sentences are typically brief.
-The specific consequences vary by state and offense history.
+Practicing marriage and family therapy without a license violates state law across the country.
+Unlicensed practitioners face civil penalties and must surrender any income earned from unlicensed work.
+Some states impose criminal charges for repeat violations, though these typically result in short sentences.
+The specific consequences depend on state regulations and the offense history.

 Career Outlook